Tropical Storm Gordon brings fierce winds ahead of expected landfall over Gulf Coast, possibly as hurricane: officials

 "You just blend it into your lifestyle when you live outside the levee system.
 You know you're going to flood before anyone else does.
 The good part about it is the water goes down faster here," said Cazaux, who has lived in the neighborhood for 15 years.

-Fox News’ Paulina Dedaj, Travis Fedschun and The Associated Press contributed to this report.
+Fox News’ Paulina Dedaj, Travis Fedschun, Lucas Tomlinson and The Associated Press contributed to this report.